burnpiro/erdem.pl/content/pages/work.md

 #### UA Support [(Github)](https://github.com/burnpiro/uasupport) [(Website)](https://uasupport.pl)

-I've created an application that help Ukrainian refugees to find accommodation and aid.
-Application organizes the work of volunteers and gethers information about aid/accommodaction avaiability i various regions across UE.
-It works as fully automated and scalable system on GCP as serverless app.
+I’ve created an application that helps Ukrainian refugees to find accommodation and aid.
+The application organizes the work of volunteers and gathers information about aid/accommodation availability in various regions across UE.
+It works as a fully automated and scalable system on GCP as a serverless app.

 ![uasupport.pl scrren](images/uasupport.png)